paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-561-miscellaneous-rights-and-benefits.md

 <a id="section-6161"></a>
 ## § 6161.
 Settlement of accounts: remission or cancellation of indebtedness of members
-**(a) In General.—** The Secretary of the Navy may have remitted or cancelled any part of the indebtedness of a person to the United States or any instrumentality of the United States incurred while the person was serving on active duty as a member of the naval service, but only if the Secretary considers such action to be in the best interest of the United States.
+**(a) In General.—** The Secretary of the Navy may have remitted or cancelled any part of the indebtedness of a person to the United States or any instrumentality of the United States incurred while the person was serving as a member of the naval service, whether as a regular or a reserve in active status, but only if the Secretary considers such action to be in the best interest of the United States.

 **(b) Retroactive Applicability to Certain Debts.—** The authority in subsection (a) may be exercised with respect to any debt covered by that subsection that is incurred on or after October 7, 2001.